SSDBM/2024/camera_ready.md

 # Camera Ready Instructions

-Authors will receive emails from ACM e-Rights System and ACM Publishing System (TAPS) with complete instructions for submitting the rights form and camera-ready copy of their paper.
+Authors will receive emails from the proceedings chair to finalize the metadata information for their papers.
+Then, the authors will receive emails from ACM e-Rights System and ACM Publishing System (TAPS) with complete instructions for submitting the rights form and camera-ready copy of their paper.
 Each paper must have a registration at the conference.
 Please note that these instructions will not come from us, the event organizers, nor the EasyChair conference management system.
 An overview of the process follows.

 ## Copyright form and camera-ready submission